 If you're taking medicine for a condition, do not stop taking it without talking to a doctor.

 Sickle cell disease (SCD) and thalassaemia are inherited blood disorders that mainly affect people whose ancestors come from Africa, the Caribbean, the Mediterranean, India, Pakistan, south and Southeast Asia, and the Middle East.

-Pregnant women in England are offered screening tests for these disorders, but you do not have to wait until you're pregnant before you have a test.
+If you are pregnant and live in England you will be offered screening tests for these disorders, but you do not have to wait until you're pregnant before you have a test.

 If you or your partner are concerned you may be a carrier for 1 of these disorders, perhaps because someone in your family has a blood disorder or is a carrier, it's a good idea to get tested before starting a family.

 You can ask for a free blood test from either a GP or a local sickle cell and thalassaemia centre.

 Find out more about screening for sickle cell and thalassaemia in pregnancy